Third-level education in the Republic of Ireland: Grade inflation

 Ireland has a higher proportion of third-level graduates than any other EU country.
 At the same time, the proportion of graduates with first-class honours has reached record levels.
 There is disagreement about whether this increase is due to improved methods of instructing increasingly motivated students, or simple grade inflation.
-President Michael D. Higgins believes that it is due to grade inflation, and has expressed concern about the continued quality and value of university degrees.
+Former president Michael D. Higgins believes that it is due to grade inflation, and has expressed concern about the continued quality and value of university degrees.
 Whatever the reason might be, employers increasingly examine graduates' extracurricular activities, work experiences, and soft skills as they search for the most able applicants.

 List of higher education establishments

 These are lists of colleges and universities within Ireland; some colleges are constituent colleges of universities.

 Universities

 Recognised as Universities under the Universities Act, 1997 as amended: